PontusO/arduino-pico-rp2350/README.md

 # Installing via Arduino Boards Manager

+Important notice !
+As long as this project is in "Alpha" state there will not be any package to install this from the Arduino IDE.
+Instead check out how it is done uing git.

 ## Windows-specific Notes
 Please do not use the Windows Store version of the actual Arduino application because it has issues detecting attached Pico boards.
 Use the "Windows ZIP" or plain "Windows"